 In the absence of testosterone, the genital tubercle forms the female phallus, called the clitoris.
-The clitoris is made up of the glans, the shaft and the internal organ.
-Women do not have the anatomy (the clitoris does not respond with a lover) or the mental response to erotic stimuli that makes male arousal so easy.
-Even for women who can masturbate to orgasm when alone, orgasm is a simple pleasure when she can achieve it.
+The clitoris is made up of the glans and the body of the internal organ.
+Unfortunately, the clitoris does not respond with a lover.
+Neither do women respond to erotic stimuli (experience mental arousal) with a lover as men do.
+Even for a responsive woman, orgasm is an occasional pleasure she enjoys alone by focusing on surreal fantasies.

 A woman’s sex organ (clitoris) is separate from her internal reproductive anatomy (ovaries, uterus and vagina).
 The sole function of the clitoris is to be a sex organ.
 Unlike a man, a woman has separate anatomy for urination (the urethra), reproduction (the vagina) and orgasm (the clitoris).
 These three functions are all combined for a man and provided by the penis.
 A woman’s anatomy is more evolved (because each part of her anatomy has only one function) but a man’s anatomy is more practical and convenient.

 The sex organ (penis or clitoris) is the only erectile organ of the body.
 When a person is aroused (their mind responds positively to eroticism), the brain causes an increase in the rate of blood-flow around the body.
 Our physical arousal, which involves blood flowing into the corpus cavernosa causes swelling to varying degrees, called tumescence, of the sex organ.

 The clitoris is largely an internal organ.
 Only the glans (or bud) is visible externally.
 The glans is hidden by the labia majora as well as pubic hair.
 The glans is covered by a clitoral hood formed in part by the fusion of the upper part of the two labia minora.
 The clitoris has corpora cavernosa that are smaller but analogous to those of the penis.
 During arousal, these tissues trap blood.
 After orgasm, the blood is released back into circulation.